S-0896

 Plain Language

-Chatbot providers are prohibited from representing — in advertising, the chatbot interface, or chatbot outputs — that a user's input data or chat logs are confidential.
-This prevents providers from creating a false impression of confidentiality analogous to attorney-client or doctor-patient privilege that does not exist in the chatbot context.
-Providers must not state or imply confidentiality protections they cannot actually deliver.
+Chatbot providers may not represent — whether in advertising, the interface, or chatbot outputs — that a user's input data or chat log is confidential.
+This prevents providers from creating a false expectation of attorney-client-style or therapist-patient-style confidentiality that does not actually exist.
+The prohibition covers any statement or implication of confidentiality, not just explicit claims.

 Statutory Text